scjx123/ip/docs/DeveloperGuide.md

 ### 4.3 Checker Mechanism

-The checker mechanism is facilitated by the utility class `Checker`.
+The Checker mechanism is facilitated by the utility class `Checker`.
 It is an independent class on its own without extensions and is stored under the `Data` package of our app.
 The class implements the following operations:

  - `checkDuplicates()`- Calls the checkClash method and return the status of boolean variable `isClash` .
  - `checkClash(ArrayList< item >, Item)`- Updates `isClash` once a duplicate item is found in the list.